QQrex/PyCitySchools/README.md

 - School Summary - The only school affected in the school summary was THS which saw a <0.3% decrease in math, reading and overall passing %
 - Top and Bottom Performing schools - We saw no change in the top and bottom school rankings
 - Average math and reading scores per grade level - Saw no changes in scores, except for for NaN results for THS 9th graders
-- School spending summary - Saw increase average scores and passing % spending bracket $580-629 by about 1-6% in certaing categories and we saw a decrease in spending bracket    $630-644 by about 1-3%
+- School spending summary - No changes
 - School size summary- No changes
 - Type summary summary- No changes

 ## Summary

-Upon reviewing the new metrics from our school district analysis, we only saw significant changes in School Spending summary.
+Upon reviewing the new metrics from our school district analysis, we saw no signifcant changes to the overall metrics after removing Thomas High School 9th graders.
+This is due to the fact that THS overall math and reading scores average and passing % did not change much after THS 9th grader's scores were removed.